 To be considered for graduate study in the Center, you should follow the application procedure for admission to graduate studies in mathematics at Vanderbilt University.
 Be sure to indicate in your application that you are interested in studying Approximation Theory.

 Applying to Vanderbilt's graduate programs is done through the free online system located at: http://gradschool.vanderbilt.edu/.
 The Department of Mathematics requires general GRE test scores and the GRE Mathematics Subject Test score to apply to our graduate program.
 Information about the GRE exams can be found on the web at www.gre.org.
 If you are not graduating from an English speaking university, you must also take the TOEFL examination.

-General information about graduate studies in mathematics can also be found at https://as.vanderbilt.edu/math/graduate/about/.
-This website contains, among other things, a brochure about the graduate program as well as a description of our graduate teaching program.
+General information about graduate studies in mathematics, including a description of our graduate teaching program, can be found at https://as.vanderbilt.edu/math/graduate/about/.
 Questions about graduate studies in mathematics can also be directed to:

 Director of Graduate Studies

 Department of Mathematics, 1326 Stevenson Center